Andrew Clark Trust : Giving Children A Brighter Future

 Following a trip to Myanmar in 1998, an English couple sent up a the Andrew Clark Trust after being touched by the plight of a boy whose mother could not afford to feed him or send him to school, they decided to pay for his education along with two other children.

-Helped by many like Geoff and Trish there are now over 150 children being sponsored.
+Helped by many people like Geoff and Trish there are now over 150 children being sponsored.
 A school was built to teach English, the children are so keen to learn that they often arrive up to two hours early for classes.
 During their stay in Ngapali, Geoff and Trish spend their time at the school, Trish giving her time and attention to the children and Geoff assisting with the technicalities of building work.

 There is no state medical centre or hospital, the trust also provides free healthcare and pays for operations, aftercare and the transport to and from the hospitals, the nearest being a 17 hour bus ride away at Rangoon.